3r1co/ssc/docs/kaniko.md

         where XX... is your AWS Account ID

+        For your information, the AWS Account ID can be found in the IAM Menu on the bottom left corner, where it's written "AWS account ID" (a 12 digit number).

 1. Update your Jenkins Security Group

     1. In the EC2 Console, open the security group that you assigned to your Jenkins EC2 Instance